-Minister's Statement 600 - 5(2): Workers' Safety and Compensation Commission 2021 Corporate Plan
+Minister's Statement 600 - 5(2): Workers' Safety and Compensation Commission 2021 Corporate Plan year specific accountabilities have been identified and more defined targets have also been added to the document to provide more information on tracking performance.

 Hon.
 George Hickes: Thank you, Mr. Speaker.
 I would like to bring to the Assembly's attention the Workers' Safety and Compensation Commission's 2021 Corporate Plan that is now available on the Workers' Safety and Compensation Commission's website at www.wscc.nu.ca.